survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ## Placeholders

 Webpack provides **placeholders** for this purpose.
 These strings are used to attach specific information to webpack output.
-The most useful ones are:
+The most valuable ones are:

 * `[path]` - Returns the file path.
 * `[name]` - Returns the file name.